Alaza747/4-puppy-raffle-audit/audit-data/report.md

 **Recommended Mitigation:** See the aforementioned `Refund()` issue.

-### [H-#] The randomness generator in the rarity calculation part of the `PuppyRaffle::selectWinner()` function is not really random and can be pre-calculated which breaks one of the main functionalities of the protocol
+### [H-7] The randomness generator in the rarity calculation part of the `PuppyRaffle::selectWinner()` function is not really random and can be pre-calculated which breaks one of the main functionalities of the protocol

 **Description:** The randomness generator in the `PuppyRaffle::selectWinner()` function relies on the `msg.sender` address and the `block.difficulty` parameter.
 However, neither of these sources is inherently random.
 A user could potentially precalculate the address that would result in a rare item, and the use of `block.difficulty` for randomness generation is not recommended.